bitifet/SmarkForm/docs/_getting_started/quick_start.md

 Everything works now. 🎉

-However, if it were a larger form, we might not feel so comfortable with the `❌ Clear` button ("empty" action trigger) clearing everything in case of an accidental click.
+However, if it were a larger form, we might not feel so comfortable with the `❌ Clear` button ("clear" action trigger) clearing everything in case of an accidental click.

-Luckily, we can listen to the *BeforeAction_empty* event and gently ask users for confirmation before they lose all their work.
+Luckily, we can listen to the *BeforeAction_clear* event and gently ask users for confirmation before they lose all their work.

 Let's see a simple example using a *window.confirm()* dialog: